-In Section \ref{17.12.2019--1} we turn our attention to algebraic geometry and put to use our previous findings Serre's GAGA and Grothendieck's algebraization theorem (or as we call it, ``GFGA'').
+In Section \ref{17.12.2019--1} we turn our attention to algebraic geometry and put to use our previous findings, Serre's GAGA and Grothendieck's algebraization theorem (or as we call it, ``GFGA'').
 Section \ref{31.10.2019--1} discusses elementary properties of relative connections and fixes terminology.
-Section \ref{31.01.2020--4} explains how to extend connections on $\La$-schemes to a previously fixed proper ambient $\La$-scheme; it goes without saying that these constructions rely on the analytic picture developed earlier and GAGA.
-In Section \ref{31.01.2020--1}, we look at the case of a base ring $R=\pos\CC {t_1,\ldots,t_r}/I$ and, by means of the algebraization theorem (Proposition \ref{GFGA}) {\it plus} Corollary \ref{08.10.2019--2} --- stating that arrows between logarithmic connections have ``bounded poles'' ---, define better suited logarithmic extensions, see Theorem \ref{01.10.2019--1}.
+Section \ref{31.01.2020--4} explains how to extend connections on $\La$-schemes to a previously fixed proper ambient $\La$-scheme (see Theorem \ref{22.10.2019--1}); these constructions rely on the analytic picture developed earlier and GAGA.
+In Section \ref{31.01.2020--1}, we look at the case of a base ring $R=\pos\CC {t_1,\ldots,t_r}/I$ and, by means of the algebraization theorem, Proposition \ref{GFGA}, plus Proposition \ref{20.11.2019--1} --- stating that arrows between logarithmic connections have ``bounded poles'' ---, define better suited logarithmic extensions, see Theorem \ref{01.10.2019--1}.
 In Section \ref{31.01.2020--2} we assemble the various pieces and state our version of the Deligne-Riemann-Hilbert correspondence, Corollary \ref{25.11.2019--1}.
-To end, we find explicitly certain differential Galois groups of very explicit regular-singular connections in Section \ref{31.01.2020--5} showing that differential Galois group which fail to be of finite type abound.
+To end, in Section \ref{31.01.2020--5}, we compute explicitly certain differential Galois groups of elementary regular-singular connections showing that differential Galois group which fail to be of finite type abound.